What to Expect at Your Newborn Photo Session

 HOW TO PREPARE:

-• What to Wear: For general tips, check out my blog post: How to Prepare for Family Photos | What to Wear and/or ask for a Style Guide.
+• What to Wear: Check out my blog post: How to Prepare for Family Photos | What to Wear and/or my Style Guide.

 • Appropriately-sized/form fitting clothes are best.
 Sleeper onesies have a tendency to be roomier and form camel-like humps along the zipper.
-As someone who literally never changed her babies out of zippered onesies for the first few months of their lives, I know it’s a pain to put real clothes on them.
-But just for this one day, it’s worth it!

 • Newborn skin is somewhat translucent, so it’s best if everyone wears more muted colors; bold colors can discolor their skin and this can’t always be fixed with editing.